RenMai/LocalChatServer/README.md

 # LocalChatServer
-This project is to create a Chat Server in local network Read more detail in file document "Chat server Project"
+This project is to create a Chat Server in local network\n Read more detail in file document "Chat server Project"